nixon-voxell/UnityNLP/README.md

 # Unity NLP

 This package references 2 repositories, [OpenNLP](https://github.com/AlexPoint/OpenNlp) and [CherubNLP](https://github.com/SciSharp/CherubNLP).
-UnityNLP is a collection of natural language processing tools written in C#.
+UnityNLP is a collection of natural language processing tools written in C# that is targeted towards the Unity Engine.
 Currently it provides the following NLP tools:
+- [x] tokenizer
 - [x] sentence splitter
-- [x] tokenizer
 - [x] part-of-speech tagger
 - [x] chunker (used to "find non-recursive syntactic annotations such as noun phrase chunks")
 - [x] parser